 She also writes for theatre and her last play, It Rains Diamonds On Jupiter, was awarded a bunch of four and five stars by critics.
 Her short plays have been performed across London theatres, including at the Arcola, the Pleasance and the Old Red Lion, and she co-produces a new writing night which focuses on political theatre called Unfolded with her production company, Some People Productions.

-Good Enough: The Myth of Success and How to Celebrate the Joy in Average will be published by Hodder on
+Good Enough: The Myth of Success and How to Celebrate the Joy in Average was published by Hodder in 2020.

 Nadine White is a news reporter at HuffPost UK where she specialises in race and social affairs.
 Her work was recently shortlisted at the prestigious Amnesty UK Media Awards - celebrating the best of human rights reporting.
 Nadine has previously worked as a journalist and weekend editor at The Voice newspaper - Britain's biggest black publication.
 There, her exclusive interview with a Windrush victim prompted the Home Office to repatriate him back to the UK from Jamaica, where he was stranded for over a decade.

 Raised in pre-gentrification Brixton, south London, Nadine is particularly passionate about amplifying the perspectives of the UK's most disenfranchised and marginalised groups.
 Her work is impactful and has influenced the national news agenda on a number of occasions - from her Ryanair race row scoop to 'offensive' GCSE textbook exclusive.
 The 26-year-old has enjoyed endorsement from respected media institutions such as The Economist, The Daily Mirror and The London Press Club.

 Terri White is Editor-in-Chief of Bauer Media’s flagship film and entertainment brand, Empire.
 White is an award-winning editor with nineteen years’ experience working for publishing companies on both sides of the Atlantic.
 She joined Bauer from Time Out North America, where she was Editor-in-Chief of Time Out New York and Time Out Chicago, overseeing editorial direction and content across all platforms.
 Previously, White was Editor of men’s freemium title ShortList.